Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Related Work

-Memory networks aim to capture the long-term dependencies by storing temporal features or different categories of features in a memory module.
-LSTM \cite{LSTM} and GRU \cite{GRU} implicitly represent spatio-temporal features with local memory cells and update them in a recurrent process.
-However, the information within the memory cells is highly compressed and has limited representation ability.
-To overcome this issue, memory networks \cite{MemNet} were introduced to explicitly store the important features.
-A commonly used memory network in video object segmentation is STM \cite{STM} which incrementally adds the features of past frames to the memory bank, and leverages the non-local spatio-temporal matching to provide spatio-temporal features.
+{ \textbf{Memory Networks}} aim to capture the long-term dependencies by storing temporal features or different categories of features in a memory module.
+LSTM \cite{LSTM} and GRU \cite{GRU} implicitly represent spatio-temporal features with local memory cells in a highly compressed way limiting the representation ability.
+Memory networks \cite{MemNet} were introduced to explicitly store the important features.
+A common memory network in VOS is STM \cite{STM} which incrementally adds the features of past frames to the memory bank, and leverages the non-local spatio-temporal matching to provide spatio-temporal features.
 However, the incremental memory bank updates are impractical when segmenting long videos due to the growing memory cost.
-In this work, we divide the memory into long-term and short-term memory similar to \cite{MAST}.
-The former is fixed, whereas the latter is updated dynamically using the past few frames making our MAMP more memory efficient.
+In this work, we divide the memory into long-term and short-term memory.
+The former is fixed, whereas the latter is updated dynamically using the past few frames making our MAMP memory efficient.